 If the SB22-205 Work Group's recommendation of 2.5 mg per serving becomes Colorado law, the hemp industry will be allowed to sell containers of products containing THC at levels far greater than those allowed in a single container of any regulated marijuana infused product, which is limited to 100 mg per container.
 THC has always been regulated in Colorado by the Marijuana Enforcement Division through its oversight and licensing of production and sale of marijuana and its key active ingredient, THC.
-The recommendations by this Work Group to allow a maximum dose per serving size of 2.5 mg of THC provides an effective "end run" around this system, avoiding sales limitations, comprehensive testing, taxes, licensing, child resistant packaging, identifying edibles with a THC stamp, labeling, and oversight from the MED.
+The recommendations by this SB22-205 Work Group to allow a maximum dose per serving size of 2.5 mg of THC provides an effective "end run" around this system, avoiding sales limitations, comprehensive testing, taxes, licensing, and oversight of the MED.

-This creates an unequal market where one industry is allowed to sell unregulated THC without taxation through the mail or through convenience stores while the other industry must pay licensing fees, comply with package, stamping, labeling and purchase limits, pass burdensome testing, and remit exponentially higher taxes for the sale of the same product containing the same THC levels.
+This creates an unequal market where one industry is allowed to sell unregulated THC without taxation through the mail or through convenience stores while the other industry must pay licensing fees, comply with package and purchase limits, pass burdensome testing, and remit exponentially higher taxes for the sale of the same product containing the same THC levels.
 If these recommendations go forward and become law, the marijuana space should also be deregulated for the same products.